Beovu Lawsuits for Vision Loss, Blindness, and Other Serious Eye Problems

 - Retinal Artery Occlusion

-Our law firm is investigating possible Beovu lawsuits where patients have suffered Beovu side effects.
+Our law firm is investigating possible Beovu lawsuits for patients who have suffered vision loss or blindness after their Beovu injections.

 We encourage you to submit a Beovu Case Evaluation Form online – it is free, confidential, and there is no obligation.
 Or, if you prefer, call our toll-free number, (800) 426-9535, to speak directly to attorney Tom Lamb about a possible drug injury case.
 Either way, you will get Mr. Lamb’s impressions – not an intake person, a paralegal, nor some other lawyer – about your case based on his many years of experience.